heroku/heroku-jvm-application-deployer/README.md

 ```

 This assumes your project will generate a WAR file in the `target` directory.
 If the WAR file is located somewhere else,
 you can specify this with the `<warFile>` configuration element.
-The `<processTypes>` element is not needed because
+The `<processTypes>` element is not needed
-the plugin will determine the appropriate process type for you.
+and *will be ignored* because the plugin will determine the appropriate process type for you.

 Now, if you have the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed, run: